suslabs/el-levert/README.md

 # Startup

-If running for the first time run `npm install` and hope isolated-vm decides to actually install without 50 errors (rare occurrence).
+If running for the first time, run `npm install` and hope isolated-vm decides to actually install without 50 errors (rare occurrence).
 To start the bot, navigate to the root directory and run `npm start`.
 Logs will be printed both to the console and to files in the `logs` folder.

 # Importing

-To download the tag database from the original bot run `%t fulldump` or `%eval JSON.stringify(util.dumpTags().map(x => util.fetchTag(x)))` and download the resulting file.
+To download the tag database from the original bot, run `%t fulldump` or `%eval JSON.stringify(util.dumpTags().map(x => util.fetchTag(x)))` and download the resulting file.
 To import these tags, navigate to the root directory and run `node ./scripts/importer/importer.js -i path-to-tags`.

-To delete all imported tags run `node ./scripts/importer/importer.js --p1`.
+To delete all imported tags, run `node ./scripts/importer/importer.js --p1`.

 # Amogus